Contact Us 1-800-596-4880

 Flow and Subflow Scopes

 Flow and Subflow scopes are components for grouping together a sequence of other Core components and operations (provided by connectors and modules) to help automate integration processes.
 The Flow component is fundamental to a Mule app.
-Because all Mule apps must contain at least one flow, Anypoint Studio and Flow Designer automatically provide the first Flow component in your Mule app.
+Because all Mule apps must contain at least one flow, Anypoint Studio automatically provides the first Flow component in your Mule app.

 A Mule app can contain additional flows and subflows, as this example shows: